What Does LLC Mean After a Company Business Name?

 Quick Summary

-• LLC after a company's name signifies its status as a Limited Liability Company, offering legal and financial protections to its owners.
+• LLC after a company's name signals its status as a Limited Liability Company, giving its owners legal and financial protections.

 The LLC Meaning in a Company Business Name